Lifestyle

 “I am no longer there to make people better, I am there to find out what risk factors they might have, or could have, despite their feeling well and having no complaints at all.”
 They are “given preventative medication for something [they] will never get or treated for something [they] haven’t got.”

-Dr. Le Fanu also provides many examples of patients who felt fine before their check up and then suffered the consequences.
+Dr. Le Fanu also provides many examples of patients who felt fine before their check-ups and then suffered the consequences.
 One woman in her mid-sixties who was an enthusiastic walker, dancer, skier, and gardener, was found to have mildly raised blood pressure.
 This led to a prescription after which suffered light-headedness and malaise.
-Her doctor dismissed her concerns saying she must continue to take blood pressure lowering medication or she might have a stroke.
+Her doctor dismissed her concerns saying she must continue to take blood pressure-lowering medication or she might have a stroke.

-Over the next 18 months her symptoms worsened, suffering with muscle cramps and then with back pain.
+Over the next 18 months, her symptoms worsened, suffering from muscle cramps and then back pain.
 She had given up all her previous activities as she could barely walk up the stairs.

 It’s a fair point and one you can and should avoid when you take the “prescription drug as last resort” approach as we advise at Green Valley Naturals.